-In implementing these functions at the watershed level, watershed organisations have practical instruments to properly address climate change manifestations.
+In implementing these functions at the basin level, river basin organizations have practical instruments to properly address climate change manifestations.
 As such the possible adaptation measures mentioned earlier in this chapter fall within the mandates and responsibilities of the RBOs.
-In the Table 7.3 below, we match some of the possible measures with functions of the RBO.
+In the table below, we match some of the possible measures with functions of the RBO.